! – Google Tag Manager -->

-Underprivileged families are far more likely to live without access to life’s most basic essentials, and the effect on their physical well-being is often devastating.
-From the day they are born, many impoverished children are at an immediate medical disadvantage.
-Their mothers often lack access to nutrition and prenatal care during pregnancy, and without proper nutrients, one out of every 10 children is born underweight.
+Impoverished families are far more likely to live without access to life’s most basic essentials, and the effect on their physical well-being is often devastating.
+From the day they are born, the world’s poorest children are at an immediate medical disadvantage.
+Their mothers often lacked access to nutrition and prenatal care during pregnancy, and without proper nutrients, one out of every seven babies is born underweight.

 From there, an onslaught of deficiencies and environmental factors ravage the health of the poor.
-Without proper nutrition, children’s physical and cognitive development suffers, and more than one-fifth of all children under age 5 suffer from stunted growth.
-Without clean water and sanitation, villagers also battle repeated bouts of waterborne diseases such as cholera and bacterial diarrhea.
+Without proper nutrition, children’s physical and cognitive development suffers, and in 2020, more than one-fifth of all children displayed stunted growth.
+Without clean water and sanitation, they also battle repeated bouts of waterborne diseases such as cholera and bacterial diarrhea.
 Without safe housing, families have little protection against wind and rain, and exposure to the elements weakens their immunity.

-Unfortunately, the ill and impoverished often have few options for securing medical attention.
+Unfortunately, the ill and impoverished have few options for securing medical attention.
 With extremely limited finances, many families must choose between buying medicine for their sick children and putting food on the table.
 In addition, families in the most remote communities are often unable to reach medical facilities before it is too late.
-Preventable illnesses spiral into chronic health problems; expectant mothers give birth in unsanitary conditions; and an estimated 1.5 million people lose their lives each year because they cannot access basic surgeries.
+Preventable illnesses spiral into chronic health problems, expectant mothers give birth in unsanitary conditions, and an estimated 1.5 million people die each year because they cannot access basic surgeries.

-In the Parable of the Sheep and Goats (Mt.
-25:31-46), Jesus says, “I was sick and you took care of me … Truly I tell you, just as you did it to one of the least of these who are members of my family, you did it to me.”
+In Matthew 25, Jesus says, “I was sick and you took care of me … Truly I tell you, just as you did it to one of the least of these who are members of my family, you did it to me.”

-By sending funds and shipping medicines and equipment, Cross Catholic Outreach is striving to empower Catholic medical missions and encourage weary patients with Christ’s love.
-The sick and poor are accustomed to being overlooked, rejected and stigmatized by society.
-Supporting medical ministries is the perfect way to provide a tangible reminder of God’s loving care and acceptance.
+By sending funds and shipping medicines and equipment, Cross Catholic Outreach works to empower Catholic medical missions and encourage weary patients with Christ’s love.
+The sick and poor are accustomed to being overlooked and stigmatized by society.
+Supporting medical ministries is the perfect way to give them a tangible reminder of God’s compassion and healing love.

 Without generous donors, our work simply would not be possible.
 By trusting Cross Catholic Outreach to steward your gifts, you guarantee that lifesaving medical ministries all over the world will receive the resources and professional consultation they need to make their missions successful.
 Your support equips medical ministries, empowering them to provide examinations, deliver healthy babies, distribute necessary medicines, provide emergency nutrition, perform critical surgeries — and save souls with Christ’s love!

-Your gift today can help treat existing conditions and fortify the poor against preventable illnesses.
+Your gift can help heal bodies, treat wounds and protect the poor from preventable illnesses.
 Allow the Lord to work through your generosity and strengthen suffering families through tangible acts of mercy!